yetianmed/subcortex/MapGradient/README.md

 2.subcortex_mask_Average_Vn2_magnitude.nii: Gradient magnitude of Gradient I

-They are cropped for a better visulization
+They are in cropped space (bounding box)for better visulization

 3.trackvis_txt: Colormap